cyral-quickstart/quickstart-sidecar-helm/README.md

     * Fill the parameters `cyral.controlPlane`, `cyral.sidecarId`, `cyral.credentials.clientId`,
     and `cyral.credentials.clientSecret` with the information from the `Cyral Templates` option in the `Deployment` tab of your sidecar details.
+    * Set `image.tag` with the sidecar version you want to deploy.

 ```yaml
 cyral: